 The GRE® Program, ETS and the GRE Board make ensuring the fairness and validity of GRE tests throughout the test development, administration and scoring processes a high priority.
 To ensure that these goals are reached, ETS has developed a meticulous system of internal checks and balances, and audit teams routinely verify that all tests and services meet rigorous professional standards such as those outlined by APA, AERA and NCME.
 In addition, our Research & Development team conducts surveys, committee work, extensive data analysis and a variety of studies that focus on measurements, evaluations and comparisons.

 Fairness concerns are an integral part of the development and scoring of all tests.
 The many activities that ensure fairness include:

-- routine analyses of test questions to establish that questions do not unfairly contribute to group differences
+- pilot-testing, pretesting and ongoing statistical analyses of test questions to ensure questions are fair and that they do not unfairly contribute to group differences

 - rigorous training for all persons involved in the development or scoring of test questions to ensure that all examinees have an equal opportunity to demonstrate their skills and abilities

 - appropriate accommodations (e.g., alternate formats, extra time) for examinees who have disabilities or health-related needs